The Contributor’s Guide

 First things first, if you’d like to contribute, come and say hi!
 We’re here to help, give advice and just have a nice chat.
 Don’t be afraid, we won’t bite ;) Join us on chat.rxlab.info, that’s quick, easy, and anonymous.

-If you have any private enquiry or if you don’t like our chat server, you can contact us using our contact form on contact.rxlab.info, we’ll reply by e-mail.
-Please don’t use this form to get support for the tools but only for other and private enquiries.
+If you have any private inquiry or if you don’t like our chat server, you can contact us using our contact form on contact.rxlab.info, we’ll reply by e-mail.
+Please don’t use this form to get support for the tools but only for other and private inquiries.

 Help fund the development, support and distribution